 There are a slew of benefits that hiring an attorney will provide you.
 Admission to the DUI diversion program is controlled exclusively by the state attorney, and we can evaluate your case and put you in the best position to be admitted to the RIDR program.
 Your attorney works by your side to represent you in the best light, handling all the paperwork and court scheduling so all the facts are in place to represent your case.

 Here at The Denson Firm, we work tirelessly to defend you by investigating all aspects of your DUI arrest.
 We look at all angles to ensure you’re presented with the options possible.
 Time is of the essence during these cases, and we make sure that all deadlines are met and take immediate steps to ensure your eligibility.

 A DUI is going to be expensive one way or another, but hiring an attorney can save you money in the long run if your case is negotiated correctly.
 We can help you avoid or minimize many of the costs.
 First-time DUI fines and costs can quickly run up to $10,000.
 You’ll have to:

-If you’ve been arrested for DUI in Tampa, fill out this questionnaire to find out if you’re a candidate for the RIDR Program for the Hillsborough County Diversion program.
-If qualify and you hire The Denson Firm, you’ll receive a coupon for a discounted ignition interlock device and your attorney will fill you in on the details during consultation.
+If you’ve been arrested for DUI in Tampa, contact our office to find out if you’re a candidate for the RIDR Program for the Hillsborough County Diversion program.
+If you qualify and you hire The Denson Firm, you’ll receive a coupon for a discounted ignition interlock device, and your attorney will fill you in on the details during consultation.

-We understand the fear and anxiety that individuals charged with a DUI, the prospect of losing your freedom, and the fear of the unknown.
-Our goal is to alleviate as many of these fears as possible and provide you with information about the process, so you know what to expect.
+We understand the fear and anxiety that individuals are charged with a DUI, the prospect of losing their freedom, and the fear of the unknown.
+Our goal is to alleviate as many of these fears as possible and provide you with information about the process so you know what to expect.
 We’re well-versed in many available diversion programs for first-time offenders that could possibly help you avoid a permanent record.